 Capitalize on the power of great CRM software

 As we discussed earlier, the ability to capitalize on technology is what makes inside sales work.
 Out of all the tools we’ve talked about, great CRM software is without question the No. 1 tool in the inside sales toolkit.
 A robust CRM system can make an average sales professional good and a good sales professional great.
+Ideally, choose a CRM that is easy to use for your reps.
+Only someone in charge of sales operations for a more complex team should really require a more extensive CRM training.

 Educate & embrace the marketing team